 They’re offered by a wide variety of banks, credit unions, and alternative lenders across the U.S. Personal loans can be a very good option if you can’t qualify for other types of business funding.

-While many lenders don’t offer personal loans for business purposes, these Credible partner lenders do.
+While many lenders don’t offer personal loans for business purposes, the Credible partner lenders in the table above do.
 You may need to start your application on the lender’s website to qualify for a business loan.

 Learn More: What Are the Requirements for a Personal Loan?